- What It’s Like to Attend Therapy for Weight Loss

 Do you enjoy exercise?

-For all the years I hated exercise, I actually enjoy it now.
-While there are days I’m not especially motivated, overall I really do enjoy it.
-I feel great afterwards and miss it when I don’t go.
+For all the years, I wouldn’t say I liked exercise, but I enjoy it now.
+While there are days I’m not incredibly motivated, overall, I really do appreciate it.
+I feel great afterward and miss it when I don’t go.

 Do you worry about what would happen if you couldn’t exercise, like from an injury?

-I used to really freak out when I couldn’t exercise, such as during times of rest or injury.
+I used to really freak out when I couldn’t exercise, such as during periods of rest or injury.
 It doesn’t bother me nearly as much now.
-I’ve been through surgery, times of rest, family crisis, and my weight has stayed stable.
+I’ve been through surgery, periods of rest, and family crises, and my weight has stayed stable.
 I’ve learned to moderate my eating to accommodate.

 Are you nervous you will regain the weight?

-No. Enough time has passed, and I’ve had enough success, that I know I won’t regain the weight.
-If I started to put on more than 5-10 lbs, I know exactly the strategies I would put into place to lose the weight and get back to where I am now.
+Enough time has passed, and I’ve had enough success to know I won’t regain the weight.
+If I started to put on more than 5-10 lbs, I know exactly the strategies I would use to lose the weight and get back to where I am now.

 Did you have surgery to remove excess loose skin?

-I haven’t had that done, but I have considered it.
+I haven’t had surgery for loose skin, but I have considered it.
+See photos of my loose skin here.

 Did you have to buy a whole new wardrobe?
 Even bras and underwear?

 I have all new clothes, yes even underwear!
-It happened over time so I kept going to the thrift store for new items.
+It happened over time, so I kept going to the thrift store for new items.
 (Not the underwear.
-I bought brand new ones of those, thank you very much.)
-I went from a size 26 (which was tight) to a 12.
+I bought brand new ones.
+Thank you very much.)
+I went from a size 26 (which was tight) to an 8-12.

-The only thing that still fits me from before I lost weight, is jewelry and a few pairs of socks.
+The only things that still fit me from before I lost weight are jewelry and a few pairs of socks.
 I weigh less now than I did when I got married.

 Did you have weight loss surgery?

 I did not have weight loss surgery, but I have no issue with people who go that route.
 Hard is hard is hard.
-People who have surgery still have to modify their diet which is really tough!
+People who have surgery still have to modify their diet.

-What do you eat in a typical day?
+What do you eat on a typical day?

 A Day in the Life of Maintaining a 100 lb Weight Loss describes what I eat in a typical day.